Go Green Go Green

 Lack of Interoperability and Standards

-Problem: Sensors and devices often use different communication protocols (MQTT, Zigbee, CoAP) and formats, causing interoperability headaches.
+Problem: Sensors and devices often use different communication protocols (e.g., MQTT, Zigbee, CoAP) and data formats, causing interoperability challenges.

-Why It Fails: There are several custom integrations that are fragile, costly, and have scalability issues.
+Why It Fails: Several custom integrations are fragile, costly, and lack scalability.

 Solution: